General Tax Provisions

 Tax Cuts and Jobs Act of 2017

-Federal Income Tax Brackets—For 2018 returns, there are seven individual income tax brackets, of 10, 12, 22, 24, 32, 35 and 37 percent.
+Federal Income Tax Brackets—There are seven individual income tax brackets, of 10, 12, 22, 24, 32, 35 and 37 percent.
 See the table below for the thresholds at which each applies.

 Standard Deduction—The law significantly raised the standard deduction amounts, for those who do not itemize.
-For 2018 returns, they are:
+For 2019 returns, they are:

-Married Filing Jointly and Surviving Spouse $24,000
+Married Filing Jointly and Surviving Spouse $24,400

 Married Filing Separately $12,000

-Head of Household $18,000
+Head of Household $18,350

 Note: Domestic partnerships, civil unions or other similar relationships not considered to be marriages under state law are not considered to be marriages for federal tax purposes.

-• There is no longer a limit on itemized deductions (previously limits applied if adjusted gross income was above certain thresholds).
+• There is no longer a limit on itemized deductions; previously limits applied if adjusted gross income was above certain thresholds.

 • The deduction for state and local income, sales, and property taxes is limited to a combined total of $10,000 ($5,000 if married filing separately); previously there was no limit.
 No deduction is allowed for foreign real property taxes.

-• Deductibility is no longer allowed for miscellaneous items that were previously deductibility so long as they were above 2 percent of adjusted gross income.
+• Deductibility is no longer allowed for miscellaneous items that were previously deductibile so long as they were above 2 percent of adjusted gross income.
 These include items such as uniforms, union dues, tax preparation fees, investment management fees, employment-related educational expenses, job search expenses, hobby losses, safe deposit box fees or investment expenses from pass-through entities.
 Also, the deduction for non-compensated personal casualty or theft losses was ended unless associated with a disaster declared by the President.
 See Section 2 of this chapter regarding moving expenses.

 • Certain employer-provided moving expenses are no longer deductible except for members of the Armed Forces on active duty.
 See Section 2 of this chapter for policies related to official relocations of federal employees.

-Estate Tax—The federal estate tax rate is 40 percent on the amount above an exemption.
-P.L.
-115-97 increased the exemption level to $11.18 million per decedent effective with tax year 2018, up from $5.49 million in 2017.
-For a married couple, this is a per-spouse exclusion; when one spouse passes away, the surviving spouse can claim any remaining unused amount of the deceased spouse’s exclusion.
+Estate Tax—The federal estate tax rate maximum is 40 percent on the amount above an exemption, $11.4 million per decedent for 2019.
+For a married couple, this is a per-spouse exclusion; on the death of one spouse, the surviving spouse can claim any remaining unused amount of the deceased spouse’s exclusion.
 Note: Some states impose their own estate tax with exemption levels far below the federal tax exemption level.

 For this purpose, net investment income means investment income reduced by deductions properly allocable to that income.
 Investment income includes income from interest, dividends, non-qualified annuities, passive income from partnerships, royalties, rents, and net gain from disposition of property, other than such income derived in the ordinary course of a trade or business.
 However, income from a trade or business that is a passive activity and from a trade or business of trading in financial instruments or commodities is included in investment income.